Scheduled MonumentsEnglandOffa's Dyke: section immediately north east of Sedbury sewage works

 What is Offa's Dyke: section immediately north east of Sedbury sewage works?

-Offa's Dyke is a linear earthwork monument that forms part of the extensive defensive or demarcative frontier constructed during the reign of King Offa of Mercia in the late eighth century.
+Offa's Dyke is a linear earthwork constructed during the later eighth century, attributed to King Offa of Mercia, to define and defend the Anglo-Saxon kingdom's western frontier against Welsh territory.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020640.

 Who is responsible for protecting Offa's Dyke: section immediately north east of Sedbury sewage works?